hAmbreen02/deNOVOEnrich/README.md

 deNOVOEnrich is a computational pipeline developed to efficiently detect and profile genome-wide somatic transposition insertions, as well as non-reference heritable transposition events from targeted sequencing data generated through Transposon display sequencing (TEd-Seq).

 The pipeline leverages high-confidence split read alignments to identify TE:genome break sites, enabling accurate detection of bona-fide non-reference somatic and heritable new insertions of a transposon.
 Stringent filters were applied at several critical steps of the pipeline to ensure removal of false positives and reduction of background noise signal.

-The details of the pipeline have been described in Ambreen et al., .
+The details of the pipeline have been described in Ambreen et al.

 ## Requirements